Singapore PM's estranged brother joins opposition party as election looms

 Last year, Hsien Yang said that the PAP had "lost its way" and that he "supported the principles and values of the Progress Singapore Party."
 The PSP is led by Tan Cheng Bock, a former PAP lawmaker who shot to prominence by nearly defeating a candidate backed by Prime Minister Lee Hsien Loong in the 2011 presidential race.

 "We will see," Lee Hsien Yang replied when asked whether he would stand as a candidate.
-A spokeswoman for the PSP did not immediately respond to a request for comment.
+PSP said on Twitter that it welcomed Lee Hsien Yang as a member.

 - READ MORE ON: